Ashersam/Test-Autographa/Autographa_refactorplans.md

 # [Autographa](https://www.autographa.org/)
-> Class component will be enhanced to functional components with react hooks
+> Class component will be enhanced to functional components with react hooks.
-> Component Styling will be done with react material UI (makestyles, usestyles...)
+> Component styling will be done with react material UI (makestyles, usestyles...)
 ## Phase 1
 *  [ ] Basic DB setup with refernceDB, translationDB and lookupsDB
 > files need to be added are : data_provider.js and Db_util